-- St Ethelbert's Catholic Primary School and Nursery has an important role to play in supporting the mental health and wellbeing of our pupils.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should:
+- New Ash Green Primary School has an important role to play in supporting the mental health and wellbeing of our pupils.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - Log concerns via CPOMs - Liaise with Senior Mental Health Lead (Helen Davin) - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.